laythq/totally-money/README.md

 The airbnb style guide was used where possible for .js and .jsx files.
 HTML was cleaned up using the [Dirty Markup](https://www.10bestdesign.com/dirtymarkup/) tool.
 Overall, I used this [Front-End Checklist](https://github.com/thedaviddias/Front-End-Checklist) where applicable for major points (I was not able to check off everything).
 For the application as a whole, I used [this](https://github.com/elsewhencode/project-guidelines) guide for best-practices with Javascript projects as much as possible.

+## Issues

+Just before submitting this application, I discovered a bug in the App component.
+If the user selects one or more cards then changes their employment status, the cards will re-render correctly and all checkboxes will be unchecked.
+However, if the user selects one or more cards and changes their Income status, then some of the checkboxes re-render as checked.
+Both the student and income elements have exactly the same structure, and I am not sure what the root of the problem is.